penumbra-zone/penumbra/docs/guide/src/pcli.md

 - [Viewing Balances](./pcli/balance.md) describes how to view balances;
 - [Sending Transactions](./pcli/send.md) describes how to send funds.

+Penumbra is a private blockchain, so the public chain state does not reveal any private user data.
+By default, `pcli` includes a _view service_ that synchronizes with the chain and scans with a viewing key.
+However, it's also possible to run the view service as a standalone `pviewd` daemon:

+- [Using `pcli` with `pviewd`](./pcli/pviewd.md) describes how to use `pcli` with `pviewd`.

 ### Please submit any feedback and bug reports

 Thank you for helping us test the Penumbra network!
 If you have any feedback, please let us know in